Stratigraph/ZeroGeographyWorld/Writeups/CSS625 Final Paper/FinalPaper.md

 I instantiate the model with 100 interests, each with an integer value drawn uniformly between 1-100.
 Initially, each interest is owned by its own actor.
 I set the number of interactions between resource growth to be 10.

+I run two experiments, one with each of the internal conflict rules described above.

 # Results and Findings

 # Discussion